-NDB Cluster 7.3 adds adapters supporting NoSQL applications
+NDB Cluster 7.3 and later include adapters supporting NoSQL

 NDB Cluster includes a command line client for performing basic management functions.
 See Section 6.5, “ndb_mgm — The NDB Cluster Management Client”, and Section 7.2, “Commands in the NDB Cluster Management Client”.

-NDB Cluster 7.3 and later is also supported by MySQL Cluster Manager, a separate product providing an advanced command line interface that can automate many NDB Cluster management tasks such as rolling restarts and configuration changes.
-For more information about MySQL Cluster Manager, see MySQL™ Cluster Manager 1.4.3 User Manual.
+NDB Cluster is also supported by MySQL Cluster Manager, a separate product providing an advanced command line interface that can automate many NDB Cluster management tasks such as rolling restarts and configuration changes.
+For more information about MySQL Cluster Manager, see MySQL™ Cluster Manager 1.4.4 User Manual.

-NDB Cluster 7.3 introduces a graphical, browser-based Auto-Installer for setting up and deploying NDB Cluster, as part of the NDB Cluster software distribution.
+NDB Cluster (version 7.3 and later) provides a graphical, browser-based Auto-Installer for setting up and deploying NDB Cluster, as part of the NDB Cluster software distribution.
 For more information, see Section 4.1, “The NDB Cluster Auto-Installer”.

 There are two ways in which this can be done: